 - Responsive support

-For teams working across offices or states — or trying to scale fast — cloud-based tools like Beam AI are often the smartest bet.
+For teams working across offices or states — or trying to scale fast — cloud-based takeoff software like Beam AI are often the smartest bet.

 Why Cloud-based Takeoff Software Might be Right for You